UK watchdog says Big Tech pose biggest threat to banks

-LONDON, Dec 18 (Reuters) - Amazon, Google and other Big Tech companies could compete with banks in basic products and undermine their ability to offer free accounts, Britain’s financial watchdog said on Tuesday.
+LONDON (Reuters) - Amazon (AMZN.O), Google (GOOGL.O) and other Big Tech companies could compete with banks in basic products and undermine their ability to offer free accounts, Britain’s financial watchdog said on Tuesday.

 The Financial Conduct Authority published its final report on its study of retail banking business models, saying new payments services could attract retailers like Amazon into banking.